sungsoo-ahn/2025/_posts/2025-04-28-linear-gnn-convergence-restated.md

 Even so, the method that study the discrete optimization process from a continuous viewpoint is widely adopted <d-cite key="Saxe2013"></d-cite><d-cite key="Huang2020"></d-cite><d-cite key="Ji2020"></d-cite><d-cite key="Kawaguchi2021"></d-cite><d-cite key="Arora2018"></d-cite><d-cite key="Arora2019"></d-cite>.

 What's more,

-we notice that similar approach is also adopted in many other scientific areas, such as establishing mathematical models of **epidemic diseases**.
+We notice that similar approaches, which treat inherently discrete entities as continuous by using an ODE or PDE to model the process, are also widely adopted in many other scientific areas.
+For example, when establishing mathematical models of **epidemic diseases**, researchers treat the disease spreading process among people as a continuous flow, which has led to many valuable insights.
 We refer the readers to the SI and SIS models introduced [HERE](http://www.networksciencebook.com/chapter/10#epidemic) on Albert-László Barabási's website.

 So, while this approach has its own unique value, we should carefully consider if the approximation error is tolerable before using it for analysis and modeling.